Eric Marty

-Eric Marty is an American football coach and former quarterback who is the offensive coordinator and quarterbacks coach for the Michigan Panthers of the United States Football League (USFL).
-He played college football at Chapman from 2005 to 2008.
-He then played professionally in Austria and Italy.
+Eric Marty is an American football coach and former quarterback who was most recently the offensive coordinator and quarterbacks coach for the Michigan Panthers of the United Football League (UFL).
+He played professionally in the Austrian Football League and Italian Football League.
+Marty played college football at Chapman from 2005 to 2008.

 Football career

 He played football and graduated from Chapman University, and NCAA Division III school.
 He still holds six school records including highest single game and season completion percentage, most career 300 yard passing games, and longest completion for a touchdown.

 Professional career

 After playing his final college season in 2008, Marty was signed by the Bolzano Giants of the Italian Football League.
 The team finished the regular season in first and place and defeated the Lazio Marines in the 2009 Italian Super Bowl to win the Giant's first ever IFL Championship.

-Marty signed the following season in 2010 signed to play for the Danube Dragons of the Austrian Football League.
-The team finished the AFL regular season in first place and defeated the Innsbruck Raiders in the Austrian Bowl.
+Marty signed the following season in 2010 signed to play for the Danube Dragons of the Austrian Football League AFL.
+The team finished the AFL regular season in first place and defeated the Tirol Raiders in the Austrian Bowl.
 Marty was named the MVP of the game as Danube won its first AFL championship.

 In 2011, Marty signed with the Bologna Warriors of the Italian Football League as quarterback and offensive coordinator.
 The team finished the regular season undefeated but eventually lost to the Parma Panthers in the Italian Super Bowl marking the first season Marty did not win the championship.

 In 2012 Marty signed with the Catania Elephants.
 Once again his team finished the regular season in first place.
 Marty again lost in the Italian Super Bowl to the Parma Panthers.